masoud-maghsoudi/devops-exercises/topics/terraform/README.md

 <details>
 <summary>Why storing state file locally on your computer may be problematic?</summary><br><b>

 In general, storing state file on your computer isn't a problem.
 It starts to be a problem when you are part of a team that uses Terraform and then you would like to make sure it's shared.
-In addition to being shared, you want to be able to handle the fact that different teams members can edit the file and can do it at the same time, so locking is quite an important aspect as well.
+In addition to being shared, you want to be able to handle the fact that different team members can edit the file and can do it at the same time, so locking is quite an important aspect as well.
 </b></details>

 <details>
 <summary>Mention some best practices related to tfstate</summary><br><b>

   - Don't edit it manually. tfstate was designed to be manipulated by terraform and not by users directly.
-  - Store it in secured location (since it can include credentials and sensitive data in general)
+  - Store it in a secured location (since it can include credentials and sensitive data in general)
   - Backup it regularly so you can roll-back easily when needed
   - Store it in remote shared storage.
 This is especially needed when working in a team and the state can be updated by any of the team members
   - Enabled versioning if the storage where you store the state file, supports it.
 Versioning is great for backups and roll-backs in case of an issue.